Orexin: Wakefulness

 Central administration of orexin-A strongly promotes wakefulness, increases body temperature and locomotion, and elicits a strong increase in energy expenditure.
 Sleep deprivation also increases orexin-A transmission.
-The orexin system may thus be more important in the regulation of energy expenditure than food intake.
+The orexin system may thus be more important in the regulation of energy expenditure than in the regulation of food intake.
 In fact, orexin-deficient people with narcolepsy have increased obesity rather than decreased BMI, as would be expected if orexin were primarily an appetite stimulating peptide.
 Another indication that deficits of orexin cause narcolepsy is that depriving monkeys of sleep for 30–36 hours and then injecting them with the neurochemical alleviates the cognitive deficiencies normally seen with such amount of sleep loss.

 In humans, narcolepsy is associated with a specific variant of the human leukocyte antigen (HLA) complex.
 Furthermore, genome-wide analysis shows that, in addition to the HLA variant, people with narcolepsy also exhibit a specific genetic mutation in the T-cell receptor alpha locus.
 In conjunction, these genetic anomalies cause the immune system to attack and kill the critical orexin neurons.
 Hence the absence of orexin-producing neurons in people with narcolepsy may be the result of an autoimmune disorder.